-• Use the vocabulary of the visual arts to express their observations as they perceive and respond to works of art, objects in nature, events and the environment.
+- Use the vocabulary of the visual arts to express their observations as they perceive and respond to works of art, objects in nature, events and the environment. - · Apply artistic processes and skills, using a variety of media to communicate meaning and intent in original works of art.